 One of the most exciting new features of Chromecast is screen mirroring (or screencasting) for Android devices.
 You can mirror whatever on your Android devices to a TV without using any apps (of course, for non-Nexus devices, you need the Chromecast app) including audio.

 Now, with the Chromecast app update (to 1.7.4), screen mirroring with Chromecast is now fully working on some selected (models) Android devices.

 Please note, screen mirroring is different from the wireless display that has been introduced to Android since Jelly Bean 4.2.
 Wireless display in Android is using Miracast technology.
 To use this feature, you need a receiver (usually a TV) that supports Miracast.
 Currently, only some high-end smart TVs support Miracast.
 Otherwise, you need to get a Miracast dongle/adapter (for example, Netgear Push2TV Wireless Display HDMI Adapter).
 For the differences between Chromecast and Miracast technology, please read this post: Chromecast VS Miracast: everything you need to know about Chromecast, wireless display and screen mirroring.

 Why screen mirroring with Chromecast is an exciting feature?

 The major drawbacks of wireless display with Android devices include:

 - The mediocre performance of casting from some Android devices.
 Sometimes, the lag is unacceptable.
-Synchronization of audio and video is another major problem on some Android devices when using wireless display.
-Please note, wireless display is usually only enabled in some high-end Android devices.
+Synchronization of audio and video is another major problem on some Android devices when using the wireless display.
+Please note, the wireless display is usually only enabled in some high-end Android devices.
 Most Android vendors disable this feature in low-end devices partially due to performance issues.